TheeBryanWhite/galactus/README.md

 ## Site setup checklist

 1. Install and activate **Classic Editor** and **Advanced Custom Fields Pro** plugins.
-2. Replace all references in the ECC Base theme code to the new client name.
+2. Replace all references in the Galactus theme code to the new client name.
 	1. `Galactus`
 	2. `galactus`
 3. Generate new favicons with the associated Sketch file.